 The Michigan Department of Labor reported there to be 30,960 accountants and auditors employed in the state in 2010.
 By 2020, it’s expected this number will increase to 34,070, which represents a strong job growth rate of 10.1%.

 The Michigan Board of Accountancy issues licenses to candidates with the dedication and discipline needed to become certified public accountants.
 CPA candidates need a bachelor’s degree at minimum with a total of 150 semester hours of college credit, one year of experience, and passing scores on the Uniform CPA exam.
 Because a bachelor’s degree results in just 120 semester hours of college credit, a master’s in accounting provides the ideal way to earn the additional credit hours required for a CPA license in Indiana.
+All of the “Big Four” international CPA firms have a strong presence in Michigan.
+PricewaterhouseCoopers (PWC) and Deloitte have offices in Grand Rapids, while Ernst & Young and KPMG have Detroit based offices.
+The Troy office of CPA professional services and advisory firm, Doeren Mayhew, is also recognized to be a major employer of CPAs in Michigan.

 Despite the news about Detroit’s economic woes, Michigan continues to be a major contributor to the US economy and a significant player in international commerce.
 As the hub of the U.S. auto manufacturing industry; one of the biggest producers of corn, wheat and soybeans in the country; and the location of some of the most majestic landscapes in the world, it’s no surprise that the three biggest money making industries in the statein 2015 were the automobile industry, advanced manufacturing, food and agriculture, and freshwater technology and services.